 Epileptic Trees: Rosalina has been an endless fountain of speculation over the years regarding her nature and her origins.
 About the former, a very common theory is that she's the Goddess creator the Mario universe.
 Yes, as in its literal GOD.
 About the latter, her uncanny, albeit so far unexplained resemblance to Peach makes everyone assume they're both related one way or another.
 From people who believe she's her lost sister or her future daughter, as well as Mario's... or Luigi's!

 Frozen ones, too!
-They can only be harmed with one hard to aim power-up, and one touch will freeze you for a while.
+They can only be harmed with the tricky-to-aim Fire Flower, and one touch will freeze you for a while.
 Thankfully, they only show up in one mission.

 Octoguys are a major pain as well.
 They're pink chubby Octoombas whose attack strategy is to run away while shooting at you.
-They're fast and a pain to catch, even when they take a break to catch their breath.
+They're fast and a pain to catch, even when they take a break to catch their breath, and their spit rocks are at a perfect arc to hit you if you try jumping towards them.

 Harsher in Hindsight: In a way, young Rosalina's offhand comment about growing into an old lady becomes somber when one remembers that she becomes The Ageless, and never gets to grow old with her original family.